sandhawke/talk-ac-2018/slides.md

 * Establish common vocabularies (schemas)
     * for sharing data on the web
-    * relevant to credibility assessment
+    * ... relevant to credibility assessment
-    * (schema.org is accepted in news industry)
+    * schema.org is accepted in news industry
+    * ... and some major platforms

 _What might folks share <br />
 that will help others know <br /> what to trust?_